 A – I am!
-Look for that later in the year/next year.
+Look for that next year.

 Q – Is this bumper available with a swing-out option?

 A – I’m doing a hinge assembly for you guys – it is a removable double-shear mount, and you guys can make whatever you want to hang from it.
 I’ve included pilot holes in the bumper to correctly position it on either side, so it will retrofit to an existing bumper.
-Look for that later after I finish this product run.
+Look for that this Fall (I’m proving out the individual pieces right now)